 Furniture in Motion

 Furniture in Motion is a pamphlet series published electronically by Rattapallax, with an emphasis on visual culture.
 The titular image is borrowed from the Chilean poet Nicanor Parra.
 Against the majesty of trees, Parra’s classic antipoems give us instead a world of home furnishings, tables and chairs in perpetual circulation.
 This is poetry as carpentry.
 Similarly, the entries in this series do not seek a return to roots.
 Rather, they take up ideas in flight, images in flux.
-The Oyster is the collection’s first volume.

 The Oyster is a pamphlet about the aesthetic origins of the universe.
 This humble mollusk is elevated to a philosophical object: it filters the ocean, filters creation, filters our knowledge of the world.
 Erudite and plain-spoken, this pamphlet opens our senses to the taste of all that exists.
 By Dejan Lukic & Nik Kosieradzki.